enkidevs/seapig/README.md

 </Header>
 ```

 Ok, what about auth data?
-Well we could simply mark those as well.
-We also want to pass the `authenticated` flat to the header so it knows which items to show or not depending on the `authentication` state.
+Well we could just mark those as well.
+We also want to pass the `authenticated` flag to the header so it knows which items to show or not depending on the `authentication` state.

 ```jsx
 <Header authenticated={authenticated}>